 An attack vector refers to how cybercriminals or threat actors gain a foothold or unauthorized entry or access into victims’ systems or networks.

-Once they are in, they can perform various types of malicious activities such as installing malware and stealing confidential corporate data, along with employees’ personally identifiable information (PII).
+Once they are in, attackers can perform various types of malicious activities such as installing malware and stealing confidential corporate data, along with employees’ personally identifiable information (PII).
 As with other threats, the stolen data from compromised systems and networks can be used in more harmful attacks against their owners or sold in underground markets in the Dark Web.
 In some cases, attackers turn affected computers into bots for use in attacks against other companies, typically those that do business with the victims.

 We listed down some of the most common attack vectors that threat actors use to wreak havoc online.